 Harvesting Ornamental Gourds

 - Whatever type of gourd you are growing, it is ready for harvesting when the stems dry out and turn brown.
-(Here's a How-To, if you'd like to learn how to grow your own gourds.)

 - Harvest all gourds before a hard frost.
 Immature gourds will not last long, but frost will ruin soft skin gourds entirely and even a light frost can alter the color of hard skin gourds and affect their ability to dry.